CharlesbrownK/CharlesbrownK/README.md

 - 👀 I’m interested in Python and html.
 - 🌱 I’m currently learning python, C, HTML.

-Well, I'm a highschool student now!
+I'm a highschool student now!

 I started studying Python in 2021 and I know there is still a lot more to learn.